Yacine-Bouali/USTHB-Thesis/README.md

 - The main Language is French, but it's easy to switch to English
 - Files management is easy and clear
 - The most used packages are included in the Preamble
+- The title page has been updated according to USTHB requirements.

 The template available in [Overleaf](https://www.overleaf.com/latex/templates/usthb-thesis/jwbcnbcgrkdq)